Random thoughts seem to hit me at the oddest of times, and the other morning was no different.

-BTW, I’m not the only one with this mad typing skill.
+BTW, I’m not the only one with this mad typing skill in my household.
 My husband has it too.
-It drives our children nuts, because we type so fast that they can’t see the passwords for the Internet and other systems as we’re typing them in.
+It drives our children nuts, because we type so fast that they can’t see the passwords for the internet and other systems as we’re typing them in.

-Okay, the random thought over.
+Okay, the random thought is over.
 My brain is willing to let this one go now.